Temporal for Startups: Editor's Take

 Temporal Alternatives Worth Considering

-Temporal holds its own among developer tools platforms targeted at growing teams.
+Temporal holds its own among developer & it platforms targeted at growing teams.
 Teams that claim the $500 in credits deal through SaaSOffers get the most realistic value out of Temporal.
 Whether Temporal is right for you depends on which features matter most to your specific stack.

 What are the main pros of Temporal?